2 Bedford Row is, for many easily the best criminal set in the country.Legal 500 2015

-Barristers from 2 Bedford Row regularly appears in the different Courts' Martial defending members of our Armed Forces as well as civilians prosecuted in the Service Civilian Courts.
-Members of chambers maintain close links with all three Services and the Ministry of Defence; many members of chambers have military backgrounds.
+Barristers from 2 Bedford Row regularly appear in the different CMCs defending members of our armed forces as well as civilians prosecuted before the Service Civilian Courts.
+Chambers also acts for family members of service personal.

 Boards’ of Inquiry